Jun 15, 2017 Chris Doxey

 Addressing these problems

 Today’s ERP systems have the capability to block or park an invoice and assign a custom reason code for the specific problem identified.
 A blocked invoice report can then be reviewed to understand the most common issue resulting in a bottleneck.

 Next, use those “problem” categories suggested above to develop data analytics and tracking procedures for your biggest pain points.
-Identify other types of errors that are more specific to your company or industry.
+Identify other types of errors that are more specific to your company or industry and their potential solutions.

 Many accounts payable teams have established common procure to pay (P2P) metrics with procurement to ensure a level of accountability for the accuracy and timeliness of contracts, purchase orders, pricing, and quantity discounts.
 Organizations refer to this team effort as the P2P transformation process.

 Ultimately, a third-party audit or a self-audit tool is very valuable in your strategy for invoice processing.
-Companies use these results for finding and implementing process improvements—to which many organizations have found that a problem invoice often results in a duplicate or erroneous payment.
+Companies use these results from their accounting system for finding and implementing process improvements—to which many organizations have found that a problem invoice often results in a duplicate or erroneous payment.